Common Symptoms Of A Bad EGR Valve You Might Not Know

 How To Troubleshoot The EGR Valve Problems

-Even if your car showing symptoms of a bad EGR valve, it does not mean that you have to replace it.
-You should test it before throwing into the junkyard.
+Even if your car shows symptoms of a bad EGR valve, it does not mean that you have to replace it.
+You should test it before throwing it into the junkyard.

 You can examine a vacuum-operated EGR valve with a handheld vacuum pump while a diagnostic scan tool is required for testing an electronic EGR valve.
 It is better to take the car to a servicing shop when the symptoms occur.